faughnn/Antarctic-Mystery-Validator/docs/Plot and scenes overview.md

 **Martinez:** "I was scared!"

 ### Frozen Scene:
-Alex hanging in background (already dead), Martinez being strangled by Hans' bare hands, Hans in a rage.
+Pile of Alex's discarded clothes on floor beside the now closed exterior door; through window Alex's naked figure barely visible shrinking into the whiteout; Martinez being strangled by Hans' bare hands, Hans in a rage.

 ---